 3. SHE NEEDS YOU TO BE A PRESENT AND ENGAGED MOM

-We know how hard it is to keep up with the housework and still spend quality time with kids.
+We know how hard it is to keep up with the housework and still spend quality time with the kids.

 But as we know, girls are talkers.
 They like to talk about what happened in school and the little troubles they have to face.
-No matter how busy you are, always try to find time to look in their eyes when they talk and truly listen.
+No matter how busy you are, always try to find time to look into their eyes when they talk and truly listen.

 Because let’s face it, we are never gonna finish our chores and truly get free time to spend with them.
 So always make use of the time you get here and there, even if it’s 10 minutes.